Jerry-Shaw/Nervsys/README.md

     While, "\dirC\dirC\model::__construct($params)" will be called instead because of no function is set.

     Notice:
+    Calling in prepare state (S1), before input reading.
     The keys in "INIT" section have no means for system, but for developers to know what they are for.
     "__construct" will be called if no function has been specified in the values.
-    Setting in array is NOT allowed in this section.
+    Array setting is allowed in this section.
     Required arguments will be automatically passed.
     All returned values will be captured when exist.